darthcloud/BlueRetroWiki/BlueRetro-HW2-Internal-Install-Specification.md

 In an internal install, the ESP32 boot button take over the system physical reset switch.
 The original system reset signal is managed by the ESP32.

+If the system logic is 3V3, the ESP32 output pin is set to open drain.

+If the system logic is 5V, a 3 state buffer need to be used.
+It's wired so the ESP32 control it's /OE line to toggle between LO and High-Z state.

 ![](img/reset_sw.png)

 ### System reset behavior while ESP32 off & system off